CHIP-TEC-development/TabManager/README.md

 TabManager will

 ### Versions
-Versions will be named by the Greek Alphabet, followed by the plugin name and a number to identify which user pressed the final edit.
+Versions will be named by the <a href="https://en.wikipedia.org/wiki/Greek_alphabet">Greek Alphabet</a>, followed by the plugin name and a number to identify which user pressed the final edit.
 <br>
 <br>
 For example, "αTabManager9"